morissetcl/pry-byetypo/README.md

 Install the gem and add to the application's Gemfile, under the `development` group, by executing:

 ```
-bundle add pry-cyrano
+bundle add pry-byetypo
 ```

 If bundler is not being used to manage dependencies, install the gem by executing:

 ```
-gem install pry-cyrano
+gem install pry-byetypo
 ```

 ## Usage

 1. Open a PRY console.
 2. Start your daily work.
-3. Let `pry-cyrano` remove frictions. 🚀
+3. Let `pry-byetypo` remove frictions. 🚀

 ## Under the hood

-### 1. Cyrano dictionary
+### 1. Byetypo dictionary

-When you open a new Pry console, the gem will generate a `cyrano_dictionary.pstore` file containing three pieces of information:
+When you open a new Pry console, the gem will generate a `byetypo_dictionary.pstore` file containing three pieces of information:

 - A list of the ActiveRecord models in your application (e.g. `User`, `Account`).
 - A list of the ActiveRecord associations in your application (e.g. `user`, `users`, `account`, `accounts`).
-- A timestamp representing the last time the `cyrano_dictionary` was updated. (by default updated every week).
+- A timestamp representing the last time the `byetypo_dictionary` was updated. (by default updated every week).

 This file is generated at the root of your application by default.
-If you want to update its location, you can configure the path by adding a `CYRANO_STORE_PATH` entry in your `.env` file.
+If you want to update its location, you can configure the path by adding a `BYETYPO_STORE_PATH` entry in your `.env` file.

 ### 2. Captured exceptions